 - document language skills as a Heritage Speaker

-- 12 credit hours of language credit at the 2000 and 3000 level (a minimum of 6 credit hours at the 3000-level and a maximum 6 credits of elective requirements may be taken through a study abroad program).
-Ask your adviser what specific classes qualify for the Certificate.
+- Completion of 12 credit hours of language credit at the 2000 and 3000 level.
+A minimum of 6 credit hours at the 3000-level and a maximum 6 credits of elective requirements may be taken through a study abroad program.

 - A grade of B or higher in each of the courses (or the approved credit equivalent such as a 5 on the AP exam).
 Students may not retake the class and replace the grade if they score below a B.

 - Students must apply for graduation through the Office of the Registrar for the Certificate of Language Ability at least two semesters preceding your expected graduation date.

 |French||2001, 2002, 3010, 3013, or 3023|